hpe-dev-incubator/hpe-dev-portal/content/blog/working-with-benk-a-storage-provisioning-and-io-performance-benchmark-suite-for-kubernetes.md

   - hpe-nimble-storage
   - hpe-3par-and-primera
 ---
-Recently Hewlett Packard Enterprise published an open source benchmark suite for storage drivers capable of dynamically provisioning persistent volumes to Kubernetes.
+Recently Hewlett Packard Enterprise (HPE) published an open source benchmark suite for storage drivers capable of dynamically provisioning persistent volumes to Kubernetes.
 The suite is called [Benk](https://github.com/hpe-storage/benk) and it is an acronym that plays with the word bench as in benchmark and Kubernetes.
-Benk is used internally at HPE for mapping performance metrics around the provisioning process itself as well as IO performance.
-It’s still a bit rough around the edges and not feature complete but it’s still a very useful tool to capture performance across large swaths of configurations with a high degree of automation and repeatability without too much of user attendance.
+Benk is used internally at HPE for mapping performance metrics around the provisioning process itself as well as for IO performance.
+It’s still a bit rough around the edges and not feature complete, but it’s still a very useful tool to capture performance across large swaths of configurations with a high degree of automation and repeatability without too much user attendance.

 A few of the features include:

 * Highly customizable rendering of Kubernetes resources through kustomize templates
 * A simple Kubernetes batch job that manage all the provisioning, decommissioning and benchmarking
-* Single configuration file per job that abstracts Kubernetes constructs and IO parameters
+* A single configuration file per job that abstracts Kubernetes constructs and IO parameters
-* Uses industry standard Flexible I/O tester (FIO) for filesystem benchmarking
+* Use of industry standard Flexible I/O tester (FIO) for filesystem benchmarking
-* Easy to build your own output templates using Jinja2 with the rich metrics in JSON format
+* Easy-to-build-your-own output templates using Jinja2 with the rich metrics in JSON format

 Let’s walk through a practical example of configuring, running and reporting a benchmark with Benk.